Employment Relate Security (ERS) filing deadline approach – considerations for Carried Interest holders

-The employment-related securities (ERS) regime is very broad.
-It encompasses shares and other securities (including units in a collective investment scheme) acquired by an individual, who is given that right through their employment.
+The Employment-Related Securities regime is very broad.
+It includes shares and other securities (including units in a collective investment scheme) acquired by an individual where the right or opportunity to acquire the security is available by reason of employment.

-Whilst carried interest comes within the scope of ERS, HMRC’s platform and guidance were not well designed for this type of asset.
-So that can make reporting particularly complex and, as HMRC has a continued focus on this sector, it’s important any reporting is done correctly.
+Whilst carried interest comes within the scope of ERS HMRC’s platform and guidance were not well designed for this type of asset and there can be particular complexities in reporting.
+As HMRC has a continued focus on this sector it is important any reporting is done correctly.
 We have experience in reporting these types of assets to HMRC and bringing clients’ affairs up to date where needed.

 The deadline for filing the ERS return is 6 July.
-So all fund managers should review their arrangements in advance of the deadline, as there are automatic penalties for late or inaccurate filing.
-These start at £100 for a late return, with increasing penalties if it is outstanding for more than three months.
-If the return contains inaccuracies, HMRC can fine up to £5,000 per return.
+As such, it is important that all fund managers review their arrangements in advance of the deadline as there are automatic penalties for late or inaccurate filing, starting with a £100 penalty for a late return, with additional increasing penalties if the return remains outstanding for more than three months.
+In addition, if the return contains inaccuracies, HMRC can impose penalties of up to £5,000 per return.

 What needs to be reported?

 Before an ERS return can be prepared, the ERS scheme must be registered with HMRC.
-This should be done with sufficient time for HMRC to provide a reference number in advance of the 6 July deadline.
-We would recommend registering by 1 June.
+It is important to note that an ERS return can’t be submitted unless the scheme is registered; as such, all schemes must be registered with sufficient time for HMRC to provide a reference number in advance of the 6 July deadline.
+We would recommend all schemes are registered by 1 June.

 • The employer must submit an ERS return in respect of all ERS schemes, including carried interest arrangements